 The services requiring language assistance are essential to the mission of OCME.
-These services include the Communications Unit's intake of calls reporting deaths that warrant investigation; interactions between medico-legal investigators and individuals including next of kin at the scene of a death; the identification process, which includes arranging for final disposition of a decedent; discussion of death investigations between family members and the assigned medical examiners; and requests for important records, such as autopsy reports.
+These services include the Communications Unit's intake of calls reporting deaths that potentially within OCME jurisdiction; interactions between medico-legal investigators and individuals including next of kin at the scene of a death; the identification process and subsequent interaction with next of kin, including arranging for final disposition of a decedent; discussion of death investigations between family members and the assigned medical examiners; and requests for important records, such as autopsy reports or suicide notes.
 Denial or delay in these essential services can pose negative consequences for family members, as well as the criminal justice and public health systems served by OCME.

-Factor 4: Resources Designated for Language Assistance Services Language Line
+Factor 4: Resources Designated for Language Assistance Services

+Language Line